 To put it simply, Keyword(s) is what you type on Google when you are looking for something online.
 If we type a bunch of words, then it is called the keyphrases (since it is a bunch of keywords).

-For example, if you are searching for “The hating game review” on Google, that is your keyword.
+For example, if you are searching for “Common grammar mistakes in writing on Google“, that is your keyword.

 Alternative text describes when the image does not get loaded or is not visible.
 Screen readers usually read out these Alt texts, thus helping a visually impaired reader understand the image better.